ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 destination

-Send and ICMP ECHO_REQUEST which elicits an ICMP ECHO_RESPONSE from a host or gateway.
+from a host or gateway.

-The objective is to validate connectivity and minimaly qualify the interaction between the local host and a destination and all components in between.
-No authentiation is used and since the implementation is (usually) in the basic TCP/IP system
+The objective is to validate connectivity and minimaly qualify the interaction between the local host and a destination

-If the ping is sucessful then the
+If the ping is sucessful then the:

-- NetworkInterfaceCards in all components are installed and operational
+- Network Interface Cards are installed and operational

-- Cabling between all components are connected
+- Cables are connected

-- Routing information amongst all components is (minimally) correct.
+- Routing information is (minimally) correct.

-/etc/hosts or
+or

-by a DomainNameServer, is working (at least for the destination).
+by a Domain Name Server, is working (at least for that destination

 Basic usage